OIFhax/The-Hackers-Den/README.md

 ## About Us

-The Hackers Den is a veteran-owned business located in Upstate South Carolina.
-We provide top-notch IT support and repair services, and we also host The Hacker’s Workshop, a maker space and workshop that serves as a hub of innovation and creativity.
+The Hackers Den is a veteran-owned makers space Upstate South Carolina.
+We provide a maker space and workshop that serves as a hub of innovation and creativity.

 ## Repository Contents